Efficient List Sorting in Python

 Key Requirements:

-• The original input list must remain unchanged.
+- The function must return a new sorted list.
+The original list must remain unchanged.

 Expected Behavior: